-Dr. Amir Ali Khoddamzadeh is is an associate professor of environmental horticulture in the Agroecology Program, Department of Earth and Environment (E&E), Florida International University (FIU).
-He is affiliated with International Center for Tropical Botany (ICTB) at the Kampong Botanic Garden and Centers of Research Excellence in Science and Technology (CREST-NSF) within the Institute of Environment, an FIU Preeminent Program and is a Research Associate at Fairchild Tropical Botanic Garden.
+Dr. Amir Ali Khoddamzadeh serving as Chair of Department of Earth and Environment (E&E) at Florida International University (FIU).
+He is an associate professor of environmental horticulture and a core faculty in the Agroecology Program and affiliated with International Center for Tropical Botany (ICTB) at the Kampong Botanic Garden within the Institute of Environment, an FIU Preeminent Program.
+He is a Research Associate at Fairchild Tropical Botanic Garden.
 Dr. Khoddamzadeh is the Co-director of Global Sustainable Tourism Program, and Garden Club advisor.
-He served as the Undergraduate Program Director (19-23) and serving as the chair of HR and graduate committee of the E&E Department.
-Dr. Khoddamzadeh Conservation and Sustainable Horticulture Lab is designated as the Trimble Technology Lab (TTL) since 2022 and is supported by Trimble Agriculture (Trimble Ag Solutions).
+He served as the Undergraduate Program Director (19-23), CASE/E&E curriculum liaison, CASE/E&E internship liaison, and interim chair of HR (2024) and served at graduate committee (2023-2025) of the E&E Department.
+Dr. Khoddamzadeh Conservation and Sustainable Horticulture Lab is designated as the Trimble Technology Lab (TTL) since 2022 and is supported by Trimble Agriculture (Trimble Ag.
+Solutions).

 He serves as the faculty fellow at Honors College and is a member of College of Arts, Sciences & Education (CASE) Carbon Footprint Reduction committees.
 He is serving as CASE Internship liaison as well.